catboost/catboost/README.md

 Help to Make CatBoost Better
 ----------------------------
-* Check out [help wanted](https://github.com/catboost/catboost/labels/help%20wanted) issues to see what can be improved, or open an issue if you want something.
+* Check out [open problems](https://github.com/catboost/catboost/blob/master/open_problems/open_problems.md) and [help wanted issues](https://github.com/catboost/catboost/labels/help%20wanted) to see what can be improved, or open an issue if you want something.
 * Add your stories and experience to [Awesome CatBoost](AWESOME.md).
 * To contribute to CatBoost you need to first read CLA text and add to your pull request, that you agree to the terms of the CLA.
 More information can be found in [CONTRIBUTING.md](https://github.com/catboost/catboost/blob/master/CONTRIBUTING.md)